-You must complete a Supplementary Information Form (SIF) if you would like your child to be considered under any of the Faith criteria.
-The SIF is available from the school and must be returned to the school by 15 January 2021.
+Additional documentation is required by the school if you would like your child to be considered under any of the Faith criteria.
+Please see details below and ensure appropriate documentation is returned to the school by 15 January 2022.

 Children with an Education, Health and Care (EHC) plan naming the school will first be admitted according to the regulations and the policy of the local authority.

 Places will be allocated according to the following order of priority:

 - Looked after children and all previously looked after children